jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

 For each network method, options can be adjusted to influence the result.
 Only options available to a specific estimation method will be available at a time.

 ####Correlation method
-- `auto`: Automatically detect variable type and uses the most suitable correlation type.
+- `Auto`: Automatically detect variable type and uses the most suitable correlation type.
 This will detect continuous, binary and ordinal variables and will use Pearson, tetrachoric or polychoric correlations.
 - `Cor`: Pearson correlation.
 - `Cov`: Covariances.
 - `Nonparanormal`: This will first apply the nonparanormal transformation to make all data normally distributed and then use Pearson correlations.